 - Uploading - you cannot upload models from within the Sketchfab mobile app.

-- Private models - Both unlisted and password-protected models will not load within the Sketchfab mobile app.
+- Private models - Private (unlisted) models will load within the Sketchfab mobile app, but password-protected models will not.

 - Draft Mode - Draft models cannot be seen on the Sketchfab mobile app either.
 You will need to publish them in order to see them.